learn-co-curriculum/hs-forms-demos/demo2/README.md

 So what does that look like?
 Let's say you go to Google and search for `penguins`.
 When your search results pop up, the url looks something like this: `https://www.google.com/?gws_rd=ssl#q=penguins`.
 Notice that the word I searched for is now in the URL.
 It's actually even stored in a variable, `q=penguins`.
 In this case, Google is expecting a user to enter a value for their search item, which for every Google search will be stored in the variable `q`.
 If I searched for `cupcakes`, I would see `q=cupcakes`.
 The parameter here is `q`.

 In order for Google to actually take the `q` variable and display search results, it has to be able to do something with it in the backend.
 When a URL parameter gets to the backend, it's transformed into a hash of the name `params`.
-That `q` variable then becomes a key.
+That `q` variable then becomes a key in that params hash.
 It's the exact same process that happens with a dynamic url.
 It looks something like this:

 ```ruby
 params = {:q => "penguins"}